xaviervia/mediador/README.md

 ### Instance

-`trigger` maps each element in the second argument array as an argument to send to the listener function.
+`emit` maps each element in the second argument array as an argument to send to the listener function.

 ```javascript